mwangiKibui/mwangiKibui/README.md

 ### Hi there, am Mwangi Kibui 👋

-I am a fullstack JavaScript software developer based in Kenya.
+I am a fullstack JavaScript software developer based in Kenya currently working @chamasoft.

 If you love my content, you can always [buy me coffee](https://www.buymeacoffee.com/itsmkibui).